-- The Employer agrees to employ only members in good standing of the Union as long as the Union can supply satisfactory members in sufficient numbers to take care of the Employer's needs.
-If the Local Union having jurisdiction over the work cannot supply members capable of meeting the Employer's requirements the Local Union will contact the other Alberta hiring hall to determine the availability of qualified workmen.
-If the employers manpower requirements are still not met and the employer agrees to bring in traveling members the local Union will contact other BAC local Unions throughout Canada to meet the employer's manpower needs.
+19.01 The Employer agrees to employ only members in good standing of the Union as long as the Union can supply satisfactory members in sufficient numbers to take care of the Employer's needs.
+If the Local Union having jurisdiction over the work cannot supply members capable of meeting the Employer's requirements the Local Union.
+If the employers manpower requirements are still not met and the employer agrees to bring in traveling members the local Union will contact other BAC

+(IUBAC) local Unions throughout Canada to meet the employer's manpower needs, followed by BACU Locals in Ontario.
 Workmen so hired will be paid the appropriate travel allowance.
 If the Union cannot supply Members within forty-eight (48) hours after the request, exclusive of Saturdays, Sundays or Holidays, or days in lieu thereof, the Employer may obtain employees elsewhere.
-In such cases the employees so hired shall, as a condition of maintaining their employment, make an application to become member(s) of the Union before commencement of employment. - (a) Should an Employer wish to reduce the number of employees on any job the Foreman shall notify the Job Steward and the employees will be laid off in the following sequence, providing the remaining employees are qualified to perform the remaining work; - 1.
-Probationary members and Traveling members from Outside of Alberta - 2.
-Members of Local 1 - (b) Workers on the Project may be offered the opportunity to exercise the option to accept a voluntary lay-off when there are lay-offs planned on the Project affecting their trade.
-In such cases this option will be offered to
+In such cases the employees so hired shall, as a condition of maintaining their employment, make an application to become member(s) of the Union before commencement of employment.

-Local Union members first, travel card members second, and workers on permits third.

-- (c) It shall be the responsibility of the local Union to determine who is a member in good standing, a probationary member, a Travel card member or a member of Alberta local 1. - (d) Probationary members or Travel Card members may only be transferred to another project or job site with the permission of the local Union. - 19.02 The Employer has the right to name hire Union members provided they are registered on the Local Unions out-of-work list, subject to the Letter of Understanding on Implementation of the Local 1 Dispatch System. - 19.03 The Union recognizes the right of their members to engage in active job search for their own positions.
-Employees so hired must obtain a dispatch slip from the union except in cases of emergency work where a phone call to the Union will suffice. - 19.04 It is agreed that the above is not intended to restrict an Employer from re-hiring their regular employees on temporary lay-off.
+- (a) Should an Employer wish to reduce the number of employees on any job the Foreperson shall notify the Job Steward and the employees will be laid off in the following sequence, providing the remaining employees are qualified to perform the remaining work; - 1.
+Probationary members and Traveling members from Outside of Alberta (BACU permits first) - 2.
+Members of Local 1 (Unless the member has a unique set of special skills that require their continued employment) - (b) Workers on the Project may be offered the opportunity to exercise the option to accept a voluntary lay-off when there are lay-offs planned on the Project affecting their trade.
+In such cases this option will be offered to Local Union members first, travel card members second, and workers on permits third. - (c) It shall be the responsibility of the local Union to determine who is a member in good standing, a probationary member, a Travel card member or a member of Alberta Local 1.
+The employers will provide a crew list to the Local Union for clearance fourty-eight (48) hours prior to the start of any project.
+In the event a crew list cannot be provided prior to the start of a project, the crew list will be sent on the first day of the project for clearance. - (d) Probationary members or Travel Card members may only be transferred to another project or job site with the permission of the local Union. - (e) All BACU members from Ontario will be required to pay a \$150 permit fee per project before the start of any project and may not be transferred to another project without the Union's final approval. - 19.02 The Employer has the right to name hire Union members provided they are registered on the Local Unions out-of-work list. - 19.03 The Union recognizes the right of their members to engage in active job search for their own positions.
+Employees so hired must obtain a dispatch slip from the union except in cases of emergency work where a phone call to the Union will suffice.

+19.04 It is agreed that the above is not intended to restrict an Employer from re-hiring their regular employees on temporary lay-off.